kestra-io/docs/docs/plugin-developer-guide/runnable-task/README.md

 ```
 Each task must return a class instance with outputs values that can be used for next tasks.
-You must return a class that implements `org.kestra.core.models.tasks.Output`.
+You must return a class that implements `io.kestra.core.models.tasks.Output`.
 You can add as many properties as you want, but keep in mind that all theses must be serializable.
 All output will be available for next task through [variables](../../developer-guide/variables).